 A loan or credit to purchase personal property

-This is where funds are provided by a financer or other lender to a grantor for the purchase of personal property.
+This is where funds are provided by a financer or other lender to a grantor specifically for the purchase of personal property and security for the repayment of those funds is taken over that property.
 This is the most common transaction that gives rise to a PMSI and covers purchases of motor vehicles where finance is provided at the point of sale.

 Personal property advanced to the grantor with an outstanding debt

-A PMSI will arise where the secured party has advanced personal property and all or part of the purchase price remains outstanding.
+A PMSI will arise where the secured party has supplied personal property in advance of all or part of the purchase price being received and security for the repayment of this is taken over the supplied property.

 The most common transactions in which this occurs are retention of title arrangements.
 This typically involves the transfer of possession of the collateral with the title only passing after the full payment price is paid.